 There’s plenty on offer with the ACF who offer you the opportunity to gain work related qualifications such as the Duke of Edinburgh’s Awards and BTEC’s whilst you enhance your citizen skills by getting involved with the activities that matter the most to your communities.

 The Regular Army will provide most of the training for the 129 ACF detachments, equipping everyone to make their mark while the RFCA for Wales provide logistical and financial support to over 40 permanent staff.

 The ACF operates in three areas:

-The ATC provides you with the chance to learn new skills that are useful in the future, whether living as a civilian or in service, through a structured scheme of practical and academic training.
+The Air Cadets provides you with the chance to learn new skills that are useful in the future, whether living as a civilian or in service, through a structured scheme of practical and academic training.

-The ATC is made up of 60 squadrons who are divided into three Wings in the North, West and South of Wales.
+The Air Cadets is made up of 60 squadrons who are divided into three Wings in the North, West and South of Wales.
 The RAF provides training and support, with accommodation maintained by RFCA for Wales.

 There are six Combined Cadet Force (CCF) contingents in private and state schools in Wales, all with the mission statement 'to provide a disciplined organisation in a school so that pupils may develop powers of leadership by means of training to promote the qualities of responsibility, self-reliance and perseverance'.

 RFCA for Wales is responsible for the maintenance and security of the ranges and armouries.